 Hydration is Most Important for Sick Kids

-When kids (and adults!) are sick, it isn’t uncommon to have a decreased appetite.
-And it’s easy as parents to fixate on our children’s lack of eating.
-But when they are sick, the hands down most important thing to focus on is hydration!
+When young children (and adults!) are sick, it isn’t uncommon for them to only have a little appetite.
+And it’s easy as parents to fixate on our children’s lack of eating solid foods.
+But when you have a sick toddler, the hands down most important thing to focus on is hydration!
 Not food.

 What Foods to Give Sick Toddlers and Preschoolers

-Focusing on things that are more on the starchy side, like pasta and bread, can help to keep their stomachs from revolting.
-But there’s no medical need to limit it to bland food, especially if your child seems to be tolerating food well in general.
+Sticking to some more simple foods that are starch heavy, like plain pasta or dry toast, can help to keep their stomachs from revolting and are good choices.
+But there is no medical need to limit them to bland foods, especially if your child seems to be tolerating food well in general.

 Regardless of your child’s illness, if they have lost some of their appetite then focusing on small, frequent meals can help.
 Think about it from your own point of view- if you don’t feel well and someone presents you with a huge meal, it can be really hard to eat it.
 Having smaller meals and snacks goes over better for adults and children, and helps to encourage more intake.

-When it comes to specific foods to give or avoid for sick babies, there are no special recommendations and they will do well with the same recommendations as toddlers and older kids above.
+When it comes to the best foods to give or to avoid for sick babies, there are no special recommendations and they will do well with the same recommendations as toddlers and older kids above.